 Humanities 101 is open to all incoming students interested in learning more about what the humanities are, what they consist of, and how they function in nearly every aspect of our everyday lives.
 Further, Humanities 101 students develop skills that are distinctive to a humanities education, including the ability to ask critical questions and tackle problems from a variety of perspectives—including perspectives widely different from your own.
 Learning to think from different perspectives is a powerful and marketable skill central to effective communication, and in this course you will practice addressing different audiences through individual and collaborative projects.

 Every year Humanities 101 focuses on a theme.
-This coming year (2024-2025), it is “Journeys.”
-Three faculty from different departments teach a portion of the course, introducing students to faculty from across the humanities at UW.
+This year (2025-2026), it is “Gods and Monsters.”
+Six faculty from different departments teach a portion of the course, introducing students to faculty from across the humanities at UW.
 Meet the Humanities 101 team:

 Student Workload: